Luke Brooks: 2018

 With Wests Tigers winning 5 of their first 6 games, Brooks was described as the most improved player at the club.
 "The 23-year-old looks a completely different player this year – stronger, faster and fitter, exploding with confidence, running the ball more than ever before.
 His average run metres have shot from 75 to 106 so far and his eight drop outs forced in six games has already equalled his entire 2017 tally of eight in 17 games.
 His 20 tackle busts is just two short of his 22 busts in 2017 as well."
 Elsewhere it was said he, "looks more confident and assured, is defending better, making better decisions and running the ball more."

-Brooks was one of two players who appeared in all 24 games for the Tigers, scoring 5 tries an kicking 2 field goals.
+Brooks was one of two players who appeared in all 24 games for the Tigers, scoring 5 tries and kicking 2 field goals.
 At the Dally M Awards, Brooks placed third overall, and was named the competition's Halfback of the Year.
 On 3 December, Brooks re-signed with the Wests Tigers for 5 years.
 Keeping him at the club till the end of the 2023 season.